Chapter 1: Is This a Crush?

 Leaf smiled.
 "Sure, yeah!"
 He patted the open space next to him.
 "The blanket's big enough for two."

 Chip laid down next to him.
 They remained silent for a few minutes, simply staring at the sky.
 Eventually, Chip asked, "Is everything alright, dude?"

 Leaf's mouth twitched.
 Should he tell Chip anything? "...
 School," he finally said.
-School and being sexually attracted to your best friend, who was lying right next to you.
+School and being in love with your best friend, who was lying right next to you.
 Like, super close.
 As in their arms were touching.
 Which didn't have to mean anything, but Leaf wished it did.
 He was only fourteen but he wanted so badly to touch Chip and to feel Chip's hands running all over his body and to kiss him gently but with a deep understanding of how much they loved each other-

 Except Chip didn't love him.
 He was almost certain of that.

 A tiny voice nagged at him, always asking What if?
 Sometimes he felt like Chip was being so close on purpose, but in all honesty Leaf had no clue what normal friendly closeness was.
 He had never had a friend quite like Chip before.